jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-app/index.md

 Something I was always mindful about was security.
 Naive little Jake rolled authentication himself, which is not a decision I would make in the future - though I learned a ton about security best practices by doing it.

-User-created passwords hashed and salted with 10 rounds, so no raw password was stored in my database.
+User-created passwords are hashed and salted with 10 rounds, so no raw password was stored in my database.
 On successful email/password login, a 5-day expiry JWT and secured with a 256-bit hashing algorithm is stored in the client's request header, `x-auth-token`.

 The reset password logic was also implemented from scratch.
 If a user requests to reset their password, a lookup in the database by email is performed.
 If a user is found, a reset password token with a 1-hour expiration is generated.